jrheiner/web2frontend/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+The unit tests check if all components, services, and directives are created and if the app components loads.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).